The Cross Section Newsletter:(A news publication of the High Plains Underground Water Conservation District No. 1) November 2025

 GMA 2 is one of 16 designated groundwater management areas in Texas, encompassing a significant portion of the South Plains region.
 These areas play a vital role in regional water planning and resource stewardship.

-To learn more about GMA 2 and its initiatives, visit gma2.hpwd.org.
+To learn more about GMA 2, here

 Amarillo Farm and Ranch Show